Embroidery needles for perfect results

 3. Two needle systems to choose from

 The choice of needle system depends on your embroidery machine.
-A distinction is made between flat and round piston systems.
+A distinction is made between flat and round shank systems.
 If you are unsure which system is suitable for your embroidery machine, please contact your machine manufacturer.

 Needle system DBxK5